Kushan Empire: Kushan fortresses

 Several Kushan fortresses are known, particularly in Bactria, which were often rebuilt on top of Hellenistic fortifications, as in Kampir Tepe.
-They are often characterized by arrow-shaped loopholes for archers.
+They are often characterised by arrow-shaped loopholes for archers.

-Main Kushan rulers
+History

-Kushan rulers are recorded for a period of about three centuries, from circa AD 30 to circa 375, until the invasions of the Kidarites.
+Kushan rulers are recorded for a period of about three centuries, from circa 30 CE to circa 375 CE, until the invasions of the Kidarites.
 They ruled around the same time as the Western Satraps, the Satavahanas, and the first Gupta Empire rulers.

 Kujula Kadphises (c.
-30 – c.
-80)
+25 – c.
+85)

 These conquests by Kujula Kadphises probably took place sometime between AD 45 and 60 and laid the basis for the Kushan Empire which was rapidly expanded by his descendants.

 Kujula issued an extensive series of coins and fathered at least two sons, Sadaṣkaṇa (who is known from only two inscriptions, especially the Rabatak inscription, and apparently never ruled), and seemingly Vima Takto.

 Kujula Kadphises was the great-grandfather of Kanishka.